The most innovative style companies of 2022

 For creating renewable, biodegradable alternatives to synthetic fibers

-Seventy-two percent of all clothes churned out by the fashion industry use synthetic fibers, which are made from petrochemicals and do not biodegrade.
+Of all the clothes produced by the fashion industry, 72% use synthetic fibers, which are made from petrochemicals and do not biodegrade.
 Manufacturing these fibers is highly carbon-intensive—and at the end of their life, these materials break into tiny particles of microplastic that end up in the food chain, poisoning humans and animals.
 Natural Fiber Welding has developed two product families: recycled thread called Clarus and leather-like material called Mirum.
 By tweaking the formulations and manufacturing techniques, NFW can create foams and materials that have the same chemical structure and features of synthetic fibers—offering the stretch and moisture-wicking properties that consumers enjoy—but are made from plants and are fully biodegradable.
-Allbirds invested $2 million in February of 2021 and BMW’s venture arm invested another $15 million in July; both are currently working with NFW to bring products to market in 2022.
-In 2021, NFW focused on scaling up its manufacturing facilities so it can begin churning out its materials.
+Allbirds invested $2 million in February of 2021, and BMW’s venture arm invested another $15 million in July; both are currently working with NFW to bring products to market in 2022.
+Last year, NFW focused on scaling up its manufacturing facilities so it could begin churning out its materials.
 It built a new 110,000-foot production facility in Peoria, Illinois.
-By the middle of 2022, NFW will be able to make around 10,000 square meters of Mirum and multiple metric tons of Clarus.
-Ralph Lauren, which invested in NFW’s $15 million Series A round in 2020, featured faux-leather patches made from Mirum in its Team USA uniforms for the Tokyo summer Olympics and has already bought metric tons of Clarus which it will begin using in garments in 2022.
+By the middle of 2022, NFW will be able to make about 10,000 square meters of Mirum and multiple metric tons of Clarus.
+Ralph Lauren (which invested in NFW’s $15 million Series A round in 2020) featured faux-leather patches made from Mirum in its Team USA uniforms for the Tokyo summer Olympics and has already bought metric tons of Clarus, which it will begin using in garments in 2022.

 5. Hope for Flowers by Tracy Reese